 The dash has a flat panel with the rocker switches and stainless steel cupholder, just ahead of the electromechanically operated electronics enclosure, which is a panel hidden behind the dash until needed.

-Grady-White offers the Yamaha Helm Master as an option on the Express 370.
+Grady-White includes the Yamaha Helm Master as standard on the Express 370.

 Captain Grady.
 One of Grady-White’s big innovations is their Captain Grady system, which works on either an iPad or iPhone as an app, as well as provide operations guides, FAQs, and troubleshooting.